theshorttamperedclavier/theshorttamperedclavier.github.io/_posts/2019-06-16-the-saddle-reunion.md

 ---
 layout: post
-title: "The saddle reunion"
+title: "The Saddle Reunion"
 ---

 It's been a long time since I've done any serious biking (cycling).
-The last few reasonable times remember are probably somewhere in 9th through 11th grades.
+The last few reasonable times I remember are probably somewhere in 9th through 11th grades.
 At one point, before the 10th grade fever hitting my school year, I and my dad biked along with a large group along the Western coastline of Maharashtra, on a stretch of about 200 km.
 The route was scenic and at times